Day 1: High-level presentation on DevOps concepts (1 hour)

 - Overview of popular branching models:

-- What is GitOps, and why is it important?
+- Introduction to GitOps:- What is GitOps, and why is it important?

 - Git as the single source of truth for infrastructure and deployments.